Landscape Design

 This combination of deep soil prep and light surface watering helps your seeds stay in place and promotes even germination.
 As those seeds begin to take hold, the next step is to keep the surface consistently moist without overwatering.

-How Often to Water During Germination (Weeks 1-2)
+Watering Frequency During Germination (Weeks 1–2)

 Once your seeds are in the ground, timing becomes everything.
 The first two weeks after seeding are the most delicate stage of lawn growth.
 Your task during this period is to keep the top 1.5 inches of soil consistently moist, neither too wet nor too dry.